Bukovina: Historical population

 Based on the above anthropological estimate for 1774 as well as subsequent official censuses, the ethnic composition of Bukovina changed in the years after 1775 when the Austrian Empire occupied the region.
-The population of Bukovina increased steadily, primarily through immigration, which Austrian authorities encouraged in order to develop the economy.
-Indeed, the migrants entering the region came from Romanian Transylvania and Moldavia, as well as from Ukrainian Galicia.
-As reported by Nistor, in 1781 the Austrian authorities had reported that Bukovina's rural population was composed mostly of immigrants, with only about 6,000 of the 23,000 recorded families being "truly Moldavian".
-In Nistor's view, this referred only to the Moldavian population native to the region, while the total population included a significant number of Romanian immigrants from Moldavia and Transylvania.
+The population of Bukovina increased steadily, primarily through immigration, which Austrian authorities encouraged to develop the economy.
+Indeed, the migrants entering the region came from Ukrainian Galicia, as well as from Romanian Transylvania and Moldavia.
 Another Austrian official report from 1783, referring to the villages between the Dniester and the Prut, indicated Ruthenian-speaking immigrants from Poland constituting a majority, with only a quarter of the population speaking Moldavian.
 The same report indicated that Moldavians constituted the majority in the area of Suceava.
 H.F.
 Müller gives the 1840 population used for purposes of military conscription as 339,669.
-According to Alecu Hurmuzaki, by 1848, 55% of the population was Romanian.
-At the same time, the Ukrainian population rose to 108,907 and the Jewish population surged from 526 in 1774, to 11,600 in 1848.

 In 1843 the Ruthenian language was recognized, along with the Romanian language, as 'the language of the people and of the Church in Bukovina'.

 During the 19th century, as mentioned, the Austrian Empire policies encouraged the influx of migrants coming from Transylvania, Moldavia, Galicia and the heartland of Austria and Germany, with Germans, Poles, Jews, Hungarians, Romanians, and Ukrainians settling in the region.
 Official censuses in the Austrian Empire (later Austria-Hungary) did not record ethnolinguistic data until 1850–1851.
 The 1857 and 1869 censuses omitted ethnic or language-related questions.
 'Familiar language spoken' was not recorded again until 1880.

-The Austrian census of 1850–1851, which for the first time recorded data regarding languages spoken, shows 48.50% Romanians and 38.07% Ukrainians.
+The Austrian census of 1850–1851, which recorded data regarding languages spoken, shows 48.50% Romanians and 38.07% Ukrainians.
 Subsequent Austrian censuses between 1880 and 1910 reveal a Romanian population stabilizing around 33% and a Ukrainian population around 40%.
 From 1774 to 1910, the percentage of Ukrainians increased, meanwhile the one of Romanians decreased.

 According to the 1930 Romanian census, Bukovina had a population of 853,009.
 Romanians made up 44.5% of the population, while 27.7% were Ukrainians/Ruthenians (plus 1.5% Hutsuls), 10.8% Jews, 8.9% Germans, 3.6% Poles, and 3.0% others or undeclared.

 According to estimates and censuses data, the population of Bukovina was: